Skip to main content

 Quick Checklist: Do You Need a BCLS for Your Renovation?

-Before applying for a building permit anywhere on Vancouver Island, consider the following:
+Before you apply for a building permit inPowell River, Creston, or anywhere on Vancouver Island consider whether:

-• Do you know the exact legal location of your property boundaries?
+• You know the exact location of your property lines (not just a rough estimate)

 5 Things to Look for in a Surveyor’s Certificate When Buying a Home on Vancouver Island